mattallen-it/mrtg-az900-the-bridge/labs/lab-07-azure-storage-services/README.md

 - [x] No tables were created
 - [x] No managed disks were created
 - [x] No snapshots were created
+- [x] No Azure Elastic SAN resources were created
+- [x] No Azure NetApp Files resources were created
+- [x] No Azure Managed Lustre resources were created
+- [x] No private endpoints were created
-- [x] No lifecycle management policies were created
+- [x] No lifecycle-management policies were created
 - [x] No redundancy settings were changed
-- [x] No SAS tokens were created
+- [x] No shared access signatures were created
+- [x] No storage-related billable resources were deployed
+- [x] Monthly budget remained active
 - [x] Evaluated spend remained `$0.00`
 - [x] Budget progress remained `0.00%`
+- [x] Screenshot data was sanitized

 ---

 ## Outcome

-Lab 07 successfully established a foundational understanding of Azure Storage services while maintaining a cost-safe lab environment.

-The lab demonstrated how to identify and validate core storage services in Azure without deploying billable resources.
+This lab documented the Azure Storage foundation required for secure and cost-conscious cloud architecture.

-The completed lab demonstrates:
+The completed lab demonstrated:

 - Understanding of Azure storage accounts
 - Understanding of storage account types
-- Understanding of Blob Storage
+- Understanding of Azure Blob Storage
 - Understanding of Azure Files
-- Understanding of Queue Storage
+- Understanding of Azure Queue Storage
-- Understanding of Table Storage
+- Understanding of Azure Table Storage
 - Understanding of Azure managed disks
-- Understanding of storage redundancy options
+- Understanding of storage redundancy
 - Understanding of blob access tiers
-- Understanding of Azure Storage security strategies
+- Understanding of Azure Storage security
+- Understanding of Microsoft Entra authorization
+- Understanding of Azure RBAC for storage
 - Understanding of shared access signatures
 - Awareness of storage cost risks
 - Awareness of storage security responsibilities
+- Practical Azure Portal validation
+- No deployed billable storage resources
 - Final evaluated spend of `$0.00`

 ---